danielabar/meblog/src/markdown/ruby-configurable-retry.md

 ## TODO

-* Intro para
+* Explain simple Ruby project setup (no Rails!), show tree dir with boot.rb loading the files
+* WIP: Introduce built-in `retry`
+* WIP: Write a simpler `with_retries` that hard-codes the options and does not support `Timeout` to introduce the concept, then introduce ActiveSupport `extract_options!` to support the `limit` option and list of exceptions, and lastly add the `timeout_in` option.
 * Subsection organization
-* Write a simpler `with_retries` that hard-codes the options and does not support `Timeout` to introduce the concept, then introduce ActiveSupport `extract_options!` to support the `limit` option and list of exceptions, and lastly add the `timeout_in` option.
 * Figure out testing.
 * Link to demo repo on Github.
 * Conclusion para.
+* Add "re" in a monospaced font to feature image, maybe throw in a ruby gem if it looks good
 * Somehow work in: "If at first you don't succeed...
 Ruby's retry to the rescue"
-* Feature image.
 * Use [Ruby Logger](https://blog.appsignal.com/2023/05/17/manage-your-ruby-logs-like-a-pro.html?utm_source=shortruby&utm_campaign=shortruby_0042&utm_medium=email) to display what's happening